 Mr S' investments haven't achieved the returns promised and carried high fees.
-Mr S now knows the investment was unlikely to provide him with a better return than his original armed forces and private pensions.
+Mr S now knows the investment was unlikely to provide him with a better return than his original armed forces pension.
 And the benefits are likely to be worse.
-He says he didn't have any plans to do anything with his pensions until he received advice from Caledonian.
+He doesn't appear to have had any plans to do anything with his pension until he received advice from Caledonian.